manweile/MusicProcessing/README.md

 ### Working Copy
 The files on the HTPC will be copied as is to a micro-sd card.
-The project will read files from the micro-sd card.
+The files will be copied to respective hdd (ubuntu laptop and win 10 desktop) The project will read files from the respective hdd.

 ### Directory Structure
 My preferred directory structure is: "drive":\"top level dir"\"artist name"\"album name"\, with the songs for the album.
-- Some artists will not have album sub-directories
 - All the songs for that artist, irregardless of what album they are from will be under the artist directory
 - There is not a directory for compilation albums
   - songs from compilation albums are under the contributing artist